Funded PhD Opportunities in Computer Science

 If you don't feel strong in system-building but have excellent mathematical skills — be it pure, applied, or in theoretical CS like concurrency theory — then that's still competitive.

-Alternatively, if you're following a non-traditional path and are returning to study after a stint in industry, that too can make you competitive.
+Alternatively, if you're following a non-traditional path and are returning to study after doing other things, your experience and skills too can make you competitive.

 The funding slots will be competitively awarded to the best-prepared applicants (in terms of their technical skills, professional or research experience, prior publications, contributions to open-source code projects, etc).
 Funding will cover tuition and provide a stipend.
 Both domestic and international applicants are eligible.
 In addition, the student will also be funded for research equipment and conference travel.